ElimarSoft/Inventor-VBA-01/README.md

 # Inventor-VBA-01
 Inventor VBA Test
-These are just some xeamples on how to manage to write VBA code for Autodesk Inventor Just the notes I have taken to build programs with frequent operations.
+These are just some examples on how to manage to write VBA code for Autodesk Inventor Just the notes I have taken to build programs with frequent operations.
-THe files are consecutive versions so just consider the last one.
+The files are consecutive versions so just consider the last one.